MartinMuzatko/WebKick/README.md

 #WebKick
 ##Introduction

 WebKick is an empty Template/Directory scheme to kickstart your HTML/CSS/JS Templates which you can use for any CMS.
 Though, I consider TYPO3 as preferred CMS.
 You can, with sufficient knowledge, build in any CMS or environment you wish to.
-Like any other project - it includes a lot of other open source here to enable easy workflow
+Like any other project - it includes a lot of other open source here to enable easy workflow.

+This is not just another boilerplate, it is much more a way to organize your stuff.

 ###Based on the SMACSS principles